zfountas/exploding-kittens-challenge/readme.md

 python play_game.py player player <your_name>
 ```

+The more cards your bot takes into account the more chances it has to win.

+Of course, intelligence is not only determined by knowledge ;)

-When you feel you're ready, please email the file with your name to `f@emotech.co`.
+When you feel you're ready, please email the file with your name to [f@emotech.co](f@emotech.co).